drewrwilson/drewrwilson.github.io/_posts/blog/2016-02-23-overengineered-name-tag.md

 ## Step 7: Write your name on it

 Almost done.
-This name tag just needs a name.
+This name tag needs a name.

 <div class="text-center">
 <video controls>